 VIEW TEACHING RESOURCE↗️

 Toshio Sasaki was a sculptor born in Kyoto, Japan.
-He earned a BFA from Aichi Prefectural University of Fine Art and Music in Japan.
-He also won a scholarship to study at the Brooklyn Museum Art School.
+He earned a BFA from Aichi Prefectural University of the Arts, Nagakute, Japan.
+He received a scholarship to study at the Brooklyn Museum Art School, New York City.